awsdocs/aws-systems-manager-user-guide/doc_source/inventory-management-inventory-all.md

 ```

 **Note**
 Global inventory associations are available in SSM Agent version 2\.0\.790\.0 or later\.
-For information about how to update SSM Agent on your instances, see [Update the SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.
+For information about how to update SSM Agent on your instances, see [Update SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.